fdiengott/Pebbble/design_docs/backend_routes.md

 - `DELETE /api/cards/:id` - deletes a card.
 - `PATCH /api/cards/:id` - edits a specific song.
 Returns the edited song.
 - `GET /api/cards/search` - returns a list of cards that match either a category or a query string.
+- `GET /api/collections/:collection_id/cards` - returns all of the cards in a collection (should use CollectionCardsController#index)

 Note: Search is a custom route that is used to search for cards either by type (aka category) or by a search string to match the cards title.
 This will only be implemented if the bonus phase is reached.